Looking for the best place to buy jewelry online?

 Handmade jewelry can seem more expensive for cheaper quality to some who are used to buying jewelry.
 Beaded and hand-stitched items exceed the cost of their simple materials.

 The cost of labor most often contributes to the price of handcrafted items.
-A lot of handmade jewelry can be found on Etsy or Amazon.
+A lot of handmade jewelry can be found in places like Etsy or Amazon.

 Solid gold jewelry almost always is going to be more expensive.
 Gold-plated jewelry has a much lower price tag.
 But it does eventually fade though and usually doesn't carry a warranty, so it will have to be replaced over time.
 A lot of costume jewelry statement pieces are gold plated.